-Most of our dual enrollment students are in a program called Distance Math.
-We partner with nearly 90 high schools in Georgia to offer this program.
+Most of our dual enrollment students are in Distance Math.
+We partner with more than 90 high schools in Georgia to offer this program.

 Studio sessions will also be recorded for review or for students who do not attend live sessions.
 Students must take proctored tests 4 to 5 times per course on specific dates.
 Test dates are announced at the beginning of the semester.
 You can enjoy the challenge of a college class and professor without leaving your high school.

 Students who have completed AP Calculus BC may apply to take:

 Math 1554 : Linear Algebra (Fall)

 Students who have completed Distance Math Year One may apply to take:

 Math 3012: Applied Combinatorics (Fall)

 The dual enrollment admission process is selective.
 Interested students should have a profile like students in the top quarter of Georgia Tech’s first-year class to be competitive.

 Number of Spaces in Program: 580